-The fundamental forecasts include Wood Mackenzie, Energy Information Administration (EIA), Northwest Power Planning Council, the Texas Comptroller and the Financial Forecast Center’s long term price forecasts.
+The fundamental forecasts include Wood Mackenzie, the Energy Information Administration (EIA), the Northwest Power Planning Council, the Texas Comptroller and the Financial Forecast Center’s long term price forecasts.
 Wood MacKenzie publishes a long-term price forecast each quarter to subscribing customers.
-While Cascade did not renew this service for the 2012 IRP we have used Wood MacKenzie help establish the basin pricing.
+While Cascade did not renew this service for the 2012 IRP, we have used Wood MacKenzie’s help to establish the basis pricing.
 This forecast is broken down by month through the planning horizon and includes Henry Hub as well as basis differentials for our receiving areas.
 The company also considers the EIA forecast; however, it has its limitations since it is not always as current as the most recent market activity.
 Further, the EIA forecast provides monthly breakdowns in the short term, but longer term forecasts are only by year.
 Many of the other sources mentioned only provide price forecasts by year.
 Given Cascade’s load profile and the need for more winter gas than summer, the company develops a pattern based on the market monthly forward prices to create a long-term, monthly Henry Hub price.

 With a monthly Henry Hub price determined for the above sources, the company assigns a weight to each source to develop the monthly Henry Hub price forecast for the 20 year planning horizon.
 The forecast weighting factors are shown in Table 5-2.
 At the time the price forecast was developed, the Financial Forecast Center forecast was significantly lower than the EIA forecast and the forward market.
-Given the significantly higher future prices at the time versus the Comptroller forecast in addition to the fact that it only gives a three year forecast (2012-2014), the Company decided to severely limit the Financial Forecast Center from the weighted average.
+Given the significantly higher future prices at the time versus the Comptroller forecast, in addition to the fact that it only gives a three year forecast (2012-2014), the Company decided to severely limit the Financial Forecast Center from the weighted average.
 The Financial Forecast Center is unlikely to be a price source for Cascade in future plans.
-In recent years the EIA forecast has often been lower than the actual monthly price; however it is still a respected industry barometer of prices.
+In recent years, the EIA forecast has often been lower than the actual monthly price; however, it is still a respected industry barometer of prices.
 Therefore, the EIA forecast was given a higher weight.
 As discussed earlier, while current market pricing may not accurately estimate the final market price, it often is a reliable indicator.
 Therefore, the company gave the current market pricing (NYMEX HH) some weight based on nearness to term.
 It should be noted that most of the forecast providers did not provide price forecasts for 2031.
 We chose to blend the Texas Comptroller and the EIA.
-While this represented a significant increase in weight for the Comptroller (moving from 1.5% to 45% weight) we decided to use the Comptroller given that 2031 is farthest year for the price forecast and desire to use more than one source for price forecasting.
+While this represented a significant increase in weight for the Comptroller (moving from 1.5% to 45% weight) we decided to use the Comptroller given that 2031 is the farthest year out for the price forecast and a desire to use more than one source for price forecasting.
 We had the option of also extending the trend-line of the NYMEX HH beyond year 2022, but felt it important to recognize that NYMEX HH is more a factor in short rather than long-term price.
-In future plans will not use the NYMEX HH trend-line for years beyond NYMEX trading period, consistent with how all other tools are used to develop the 20 year price forecast.
+In future, plans will not use the NYMEX HH trend-line for years beyond the NYMEX trading period, consistent with how all other tools are used to develop the 20 year price forecast.

 Development of the Basis Differential for Sumas, AECO and Rockies